AionSystem/SOVEREIGN-TRACE-PROTOCOL/PATENTS.md

 4. A new module is created from first principles (not by patching) and subjected to full verification before receiving the next FROZEN designation,
-5. The designation carries a version number (e.g., FROZEN-2.0) that increments with each new creation from first principles,
+5. The designation carries a version number (e.g., FROZEN-4.0) that increments with each new creation from first principles,
 6. All outputs produced by a frozen module carry implicit provenance tied to that version designation.

-**Prior art record:** FROZEN-2.0 designation applied to `stamp/sovereign_trace_stamp.py` on March 3, 2026 in this repository.
+**Prior art record:** FROZEN-4.0 designation applied to `stamp/sovereign_trace_stamp.py` on June 4, 2026 in this repository.
-FROZEN-1.0 retirement record is documented in `stamp/FROZEN-1.0-RETIRED/ARCHIVE-EMPTY.md`.
+FROZEN-1.0 was retired without a functional release (no defect record required).
+FROZEN-2.0 and FROZEN-3.0 are archived in `stamp/FROZEN-X.0-RETIRED/`.

 ---